Radical-Tools/Radical.Studio/README.md

 # Getting Started with Radical.Studio

 You can go straight to our site [Radical.Studio] (https://www.radical.tools/studio) and you can begin to create your architecture.\
-For the development:\
+This will be always a free tool!

+## Development

+Use latest Node LTS version (16) and npm >= 8
 Just clone this repository run npm install and npm start and you can start using our site on your own computer.
-This will be always a free tool!

 ## Available Scripts